 After Yad Vashem we met our Judaism teacher, Ophir, at Mt.
 Herzel, a site commemorating the establishment of Israel as a state.
 It was really neat to learn about this history as well, I really appreciate the fact that we're getting all sorts of history here, scriptural, political, and national.
 There was a group of young students here, as Ophir described them "playing army".
 I guess one thing they can do as Israeli older youth is learn about the state and about the army by participating in the army for a short period of time.
 It was fun to see that devotion and love of country as well.

 The next day, Thursday, was pretty much all free!
 We decided to get a troup and go hit up a lot of the sites around the Old City we hadn't seen yet.
 The Chruch of Mary Magdalene was first on the list, because it's only open on Tuesday and Thursday mornings.
 It was a beautiful building really close to the Garden of Gethsemane.
 Inside the artwork was unique and beautiful as well, that is one thing I really respect about other religions, I love the artwork that frequently adorns the places they worship.
 Josh, Miriam, Moon and I got a bit lost on the way - but we finally made it and met up with a bunch of other students.
 After that we decided to head in to the Jewish Quarter of the Old City for some PIZZA!
 (It'd been forever since I'd had some decent pizza so it sounded amazing).
 It's incredible how different the various quarters of the city can be.
-The Jewish Quarter is very clean, and the shops are more like mall stores than shacks.
-The pizza was really good, although we had to put up with a lot of hassling from an owner of a different pizza shop, who claimed his was much better and cheaper as well.
-(I tried both, he was wrong! ha).

 Four hours of class were in store for us yesterday, and feeling pretty worn out from the activities of the night before and the long, late hours studying - after class I decided to nap.
 And by nap I mean...NAP big time.
 I slept from lunch until about 4:30, Miriam woke me up just in time to run out to catch our group as they were heading out.
 Our Judaism professor arranged for groups of 20 of us at a time to attend a Jewish Synagogue for Friday night Shabbat service, which was quite the experience!
 We arrived a few minutes early, dressed in what we would probably term as Sunday Casual.
 Ophir explained to us a little bit about the service and gave us copies of the songs that would be sang so that we could follow along and join in if we wanted.
 The services were held in a building that doubled as a scouting building, and was filled with metal folding chairs.
 It was partitioned in the middle with curtains to separate the men and the women.
 We took our seats, all the students kind of split up so that we could experience the meeting with other members of the synagogue surrounding us.
 The service was filled with singing different Psalms, all of which were in Hebrew, of course - and I was surprised at how great everyone sounded together.
 There was even a point during the service where women got up, grabbed hands with their neighbors, and danced around the perimeter of the chairs.
 (I'm pretty sure the men got to dance around even more than we did!)
 The purpose of the Friday night service is to welcome in Shabbat, which I think is really great because it shows they are truly grateful for Shabbat and the things it brings them.
 We picked Ophir up on the way to the service, but because of Jewish customs and beliefs he was not to ride home in a car, so we bid him goodbye at the door and jumped back in the vans.
 It was pretty cold so I was grateful we were able to ride home!
 The service was really beautiful and filled me, as frequently happens in this land, with spiritual envy for another religion.
 It makes me want to incorporate certain aspects of their religion in to my own beliefs.